Mmanell/Autonomous-Solar-Panels-Cleaning-Robot/README.md

 - **Mission Execution:**
   - **Behavior Trees** to coordinate cleaning, navigation, and docking.
   - Simulated **battery management** using a linear discharge model.
-- **Real-Time Monitoring:** PlotJuggler, RViz, rqt, and TF tree for debugging and visualization.

 ---